|Equipment Type||Fees (as of July 1, 2018)|

 |Extended technical assistance||$55 per hour|

-PLEASE NOTE: The hourly usage rates will be going up a small amount for all microscopes as of July 1, 2018 and the monthly amount to reach bulk discount will increase.
+PLEASE NOTE: The hourly usage rates will be going up a small amount for all microscopes as of July 1, 2018.
 (This is required due to typical annual inflation and increases in operating costs.
 Thank you.)

 - The charges apply for only the time you use on the system - ie from the beginning of your reservation until you press the stop button in the CoreResearch system - but please try and not book excessive time (but we understand that nobody knows exactly how long the imaging is going to take).